-The outsourcing of the unit pricing function to TEL means that the risk of conflicts of interest is small, given the physical separation of Fisher Funds and TEL, as well as the functional separation of duties within TEL to calculate the unit price.
+The outsourcing of the unit pricing function to TEL and APEX (as appropriate) means that the risk of conflicts of interest is small, given the physical separation of Fisher Funds and TEL and APEX, as well as the functional separation of duties within TEL and APEX to calculate the unit price.
 Furthermore, the prescribed calculation of unit prices in this document means there is very little judgement involved in the process.